-The results of the interpretation of radar measurements are presented in Tables 5-2 - 5-5 below and radar data is visualized in Appendix 2.
+The results of the interpretation of radar measurements are presented in Tables 5-1-5-4 below, and radar data is visualized in Appendix 2.
 It should be remembered that the images in Appendix 2 are only composite pictures of all events, 360 degrees around the borehole, and do not reflect the orientation of the structures.

 Only the larger, clearly visible, structures are interpreted in RadinterSKB.
 A number of minor structures also exist, as indicated in Appendix 2.
-It should also be pointed out that reflections interpreted would always get an intersection point with the borehole, but being located further away, they may in some cases not reach the borehole.
+It should also be pointed out that reflections interpreted will always have an intersection point with the borehole, or the imagined extension of the borehole, but being located further away, they may in some cases not reach the borehole.

 The data quality (as seen in Appendix 2) is relatively satisfying, although in some parts of lower quality due to more conductive conditions.
-A conductive environment makes the radar wave attenuating which decreases the penetration.
+A conductive environment makes the radar waves attenuate, which decreases the penetration depth.

 Appendix 2 also demonstrates the dependence of the resolution and penetration of radar waves on the antenna frequency.
-A low frequency offer better penetration at the expense of a lower resolution.
+A low frequency offers an increased penetration at the expense of a lower resolution.